The stochastic nonlocal Cahn-Hilliard equation with regular potential and multiplicative noise: Existence of martingale solutions

 the equality holding by means of Assumption \ref{hyp:K}, ensuring that the convolution operator is a symmetric map on $H \times H$. \begin{lem} The bilinear form $\Lambda$ is well defined on $H \times H$.
 Moreover, $\Lambda$ is bounded, i.e., there exists a positive constant $C > 0$ such that

 for all $h$ and $k \in H$. \end{lem} \begin{proof} Let $h$ and $k$ to be arbitrary but fixed elements of $H$.
 The claim is a direct consequence of Young's convolutional inequality.
 Indeed,

-and the proof is complete. \end{proof} Moreover, let us show a simple, yet crucial property of the approximated energy functional. \begin{lem} There exists $\eta > 0$ and a constant $C_\eta > 0$ only depending on $\eta$ such that
+and the proof is complete. \end{proof} Moreover, let us show a simple, yet crucial property of the approximated energy functional. \begin{lem} \review{For any constant $M > 0$, there exists $\eta = \eta(M) > 0$ and a constant $C_\eta > 0$ only depending on $\eta$ such that } for all $v \in H$ and all $\lambda \in (0,\eta)$. \end{lem} \begin{proof} Fix $v \in H$ and $\eta > 0$, and let $\lambda \in (0, \eta)$.
+Applying \cite[Lemma 2.11]{GGG} and owing to the computations in the proof of Lemma \ref{lem:nonlocal}, we get